 3. Commitment issues

 As they say, once bitten, twice shy.
 If you’ve had your heart skinned more than once, you’d naturally be skeptical of commitment.
-Even the thought of a long-term relationship or tethering yourself to another person makes you unsettled, nervous and stirs up an instance flight response.
+Even the thought of a long-term relationship or tethering yourself to another person makes you unsettled, nervous and stirs up an instant flight response.

 4. Loss of belief in relationships